ADU Contractor North Hills, California

 Yes, ADUs are legal in the city of North Hills.
 In fact, the city has actually been working to make it easier for homeowners to build them by reducing zoning and permitting requirements.
 For more information on the current regulations surrounding ADUs in North Hills, you can visit the website of the Department of City Planning.

-Main thoroughfares complement Sepulveda Boulevard and Roscoe Boulevard; Hayvenhurst, Woodley, and Haskell Avenues; Lassen, Plummer, and Nordhoff Streets.
-North Hills is bounded by Balboa Boulevard and Bull Creek (“the wash”) on the west, Devonshire and Lassen Street on the north, the Pacoima Wash on the east, and Roscoe Boulevard on the south.
+North Hills is located in the central San Fernando Valley region of the City of Los Angeles, 21 miles northwest of downtown.
+North Hills is bounded by Balboa Boulevard and Bull Creek (“the wash”) on the west, Devonshire and Lassen Street on the north, the Pacoima Wash on the east, and Roscoe Boulevard upon the south.

-Mission Residents of Mission Acres renamed the area Sepulveda in 1927.
-The Californio Sepulveda family, going put taking place to to the founding of the Pueblo of Los Angeles, is the source of various Los Angeles place-names, including the post-war community of Sepulveda.
-Sepulveda Boulevard is the primary north/south street through North Hills, crossing Sepulveda Pass to the south.
+Residents of Mission Acres renamed the Place Sepulveda in 1927.
+The Californio Sepulveda family, going help to the founding of the Pueblo of Los Angeles, is the source of various Los Angeles place-names, including the post-war community of Sepulveda.
+Sepulveda Boulevard is the primary north–south street through North Hills, crossing Sepulveda Pass to the south.
+The community motto significant accrual between the 1930s and the 1950s.

-In 1991, residents of the western half of Sepulveda, west of the San Diego Freeway, voted to secede from the eastern section to form a new community named North Hills.
-The City of Los Angeles soon misrepresented the proclaim of remaining Sepulveda to North Hills also.
-The city next formed a new sub-neighborhood of “North Hills West” which begins west of the 405 freeway and goes to Bull Creek Wash/Balboa Blvd. and from Roscoe Blvd. to Devonshire St. The eastern section became the sub-neighborhood of North Hills East.
+In 1991, residents of the western half of Sepulveda, west of the San Diego Freeway, voted to secede from the eastern section to form a other community named North Hills.
+The City of Los Angeles soon tainted the publicize of steadfast Sepulveda to North Hills also.
+The city subsequently formed a additional sub-neighborhood of “North Hills West” which begins west of the 405 freeway and goes to Bull Creek Wash/Balboa Blvd. and from Roscoe Blvd. to Devonshire St. The eastern section became the sub-neighborhood of North Hills East.

 North Hills East boundaries are east of the 405-San Diego Freeway, along the Pacoima Wash, South of Lassen, and North of Roscoe.